pontus-lnu/letschat/README.md

-This is a chatapplication using websockets and.
-Data encrypted at rest using pntscrypt.
+This is a chatapplication.
+It's using websockets and data is encrypted at rest using pntscrypt.

 # Demo